What is Geometry In Math?

 The vertex of a shape where two edges meet form an angle.
 Different shapes in geometry have different angle measures.

-A triangle is a 3 sided shape, and the measure of its 3 interior angles is 180˚
+- A triangle is a 3 sided shape, and the sum of its 3 interior angles is 180˚

-A square, rectangle or quadrilateral are 4 sided shapes, and the measure of their interior angles is 360˚
+- A square, rectangle or quadrilateral are 4 sided shapes, and the sum of their 4 interior angles is 360˚

 Similarity: Similarity is when two shapes are the same but their sizes may vary.